Pupil Premium Statement

 - An outline of the provision that was made since the last meeting

-The Governors of the school will ensure that there is an annual statement to parents on how the Pupil Premium funding has been used to overcome the issue of ‘diminishing the differences’ for vulnerable pupils.
+The LAB will ensure that there is an annual statement to parents on how the Pupil Premium funding has been used to overcome the issue of ‘diminishing the differences’ for vulnerable pupils.
 This task will be carried out within the requirements published by the Department for Education.

 - Any questions or appeals against this spending policy will be directed through the School Concerns and Complaints procedure.